Free 6th Grade Christian Homeschool Curriculum

 This page contains affiliate links.
 See our complete disclosure here.

 MasterMath teaches middle school math through video-based lessons.
 Each lesson includes a video lecture, printable worksheets, an online quiz, and links to other websites for practice and further discussion of the lesson’s concept.
 To complete this math curriculum, the parent will need to add additional worksheets or online practice for each concept.
-While the author recommends an IXL math subscription, you can find free practice at HelpingWithMath.com, Dad’s Worksheets, and Khan Academy.
+While the author recommends an IXL math subscription, IXL is not free.
+Instead, you can print free worksheets at Dad’s Worksheets or have your child practice online at Khan Academy.
 For more information on using MasterMath, be sure to read their instructions for homeschoolers.
-Keep in mind that if your child plans take Algebra I in 8th grade, rather than 9th, they’ll need to work through MasterMath’s middle school curriculum at a quicker pace.
+Keep in mind that if your child plans to take Algebra I in 8th grade, rather than 9th, they’ll need to work through MasterMath’s middle school curriculum at a quicker pace.

 For literature, you may use the following downloadable novel study guides: